One-Day Races

 What are One-Day Races?

 One-day races are among the most prestigious and oldest competitions in professional road cycling.
-Unlike Stage Events, one-day races determine the winner in a single stage, often lasting several hours.
+Unlike stage races, one-day races determine the winner in a single stage, often lasting several hours.
 These races demand maximum concentration, tactical skill, and the ability to deliver peak performance at the decisive moment from the riders.

 The history of one-day races dates back to the 19th century.
 Many of the classics still held today were established over 100 years ago and have developed into legendary events that captivate millions of fans worldwide.